 The Superintendent may approve field trips if it is a valid educational/instructional experience for students.
 Advance notice of approved trips will be given to students and parents.
-Parents volunteering as chaperones on a field trip cannot take their personal vehicles unless it is deemed necessary by the teacher or trip organizer.
-They must ride on the school provided transportation.
+Parents volunteering as chaperones on a field trip need to be cleared through the office.
+Parents volunteering as chaperones must ride on the school provided transportation unless it is deemed necessary for them to use their personal vehicles by the teacher or trip organizer.
 Students on field trips will have the opportunity to be served a school lunch, if needed.
-Participants shall be limited to those directly involved with the activity.
-This would include the bus driver, teacher(s), coach(s) chaperones and participating students, only.
+Participants shall be limited to those directly involved with the activity, younger siblings are not allowed.